 Most consumers prefer their meat to be seared (at least at the beginning of the cooking process) or otherwise prepared so that the juices are sealed in.
 With some exceptions, boiled or steamed meat that has not first been seared can be unappealing.
 However, searing, charring and deep frying meat or fish creates PAHs and HCAs.

-Latest research links grilled/barbecued/smoked meat to increased mortality
+Latest research links grilled/barbecued/smoked meat to mortality

 The study referenced at the beginning of this news story was designed to investigate the associations between grilled, barbecued and smoked meat consumption and survival after a diagnosis of breast cancer.
 Grilled, barbecued, and smoked meats are a dietary source of polycyclic aromatic hydrocarbons, which appear to be breast carcinogens, increasing breast cancer risk.
 The study included 1,508 women diagnosed with first primary invasive or in situ breast cancer between 1996 and 1997 (baseline).
 To conduct the study, the authors interviewed the women at baseline and at approximately the five-year mark to determine grilled, barbecued and smoked meat intake.
 The baseline interviews generated data concerning prediagnosis intake.
 High intake was defined as above the median intake; low intake was below the median.
 Study participants were followed for a median of 17.6 years.